LoukasTheUhhh/Together/README.md

 # PLEASE READ!!!
 Together's Documentation and source code was all reset because of an burnout i had trying to finally make the parser.
 Right now,Together's Source Code will be split into 4 parts:
-  * Together Fast:Similar syntax and behavior to high-level languages like Javascript or Python.
-Made mainly for learning the hangs of programming programming languages.
+  * ~~Together Fast:Similar syntax and behavior to high-level languages like Javascript or Python.
+Made mainly for learning the hangs of programming programming languages.~~ Replaced with V3rsa. check out it's repository instead.
   * Together Branch:Introduces grouplets and more customizabillity,kinda similar to a more complex language like Cpp or Java.
 Made mainly for learning how to make its standing-out syntax,and get more complex.
   * Together Fruit: A sweet middle ground between Branch and Tree,being both for learning,and distributing.
   * Together Tree:Introduces even more features and extra stuff,including Shapes.
 Made for actually distributing it and making it get used.